openkruise/openkruise.io/versioned_docs/version-v1.0/introduction.md

 OpenKruise is an extended component suite for Kubernetes, which mainly focuses on application automations, such as *deployment, upgrade, ops and availability protection*.

-Mostly features provided by OpenKruise are built primarily based on CRD extensions.
-They can work in pure Kubernetes clusters without any other dependences.
+Most features provided by OpenKruise are built primarily based on CRD extensions.
+They can work in pure Kubernetes clusters without any other dependencies.

 ## Key features